Wednesday, February 21, 2024

 We learned a fair amount about the restaurant business.
 Probably the most important was "Cash in advance.
 No exceptions."

 As the demand for our services grew in this sector, we developed a 15-point checklist we we'd use in "secret shopper" visits before meeting with owners to determine whether or not we would pursue the business.
-If the restaurant got too many checks, we'd pass, knowing that it had issues that marketing and advertising couldn't fix.
+If the restaurant got too many bad grades, we'd pass, knowing that it had issues that marketing and advertising couldn't fix.

 If you're working with local restaurants, or want to, maybe our checklist will come in handy: